bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Champernowne/">David Gawen Champernowne</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Magiros/">Demetrios G Magiros</a>
+: A Greek-born American mathematician whose main interest was on the stability of dynamical systems.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Spencer/">Donald Clayton Spencer</a>
 : An American mathematician, known for work on deformations of complex manifolds.